SilasX/LivelyLetter/README.md

 #### PyvelyLetter (LivelyLetter for python)
 This is a system for making form letters with more variety, realism, and a human touch.

-So far, it can do the following things:
+#### Installation

+Inside your `virtualenv` environment (you [use that](http://www.virtualenv.org/en/latest/), right?), run:

+    pip install git+git://github.com/SilasX/PyvelyLetter.git

+Then you'll be able to import the PyvelyLetter module in all its pythonic goodness.
+See "Generating a version of the letter".

+#### Features

-##### Simple Substitutions from JSON
+##### Simple Substitutions from dictionary
 Given:
 a) an input file template, and
-b) a JSON file with the substitutions you want to make into the letter template,
+b) a (for example) JSON file with the substitutions you want to make into the letter template,

 output a form letter with substitutions from the JSON file.
 The JSON entries can be arrays, in which case it makes the substitution with a randomly-chosen member of the array.